 I recently created an overview of the iOptron SkyTracker Pro, which I would recommend watching first.
 This will give you an overview of how most star trackers actually work.

 I personally own the iOptron SkyTracker Pro, which has a 6.6 payload capacity.
 However, in the small print, iOptron specifies "for camera rigs up to 2.6 pounds, or with an optional counterweight kit - for rigs from 2.6 to 6.6 pounds, including the lens."
 2.6 lbs is nothing!
 My D750 alone weighs 1.7 lbs! iOptron does sell an optional counterweight, which will allow the star tracker to operate with a heavier payload (in this case, up to 6.6 lbs).
-I recently purchased this counterweight, and it's surprisingly heavy.
-You will not want to bring this on a hiking or backpacking trip as it weighs at least 5 lbs!
-If you know you've got some heavier gear, you might be better off purchasing another star tracker that has a higher payload by default.
+I recently purchased this counterweight and found it to be a pain to use.

-Having used the SkyTracker Pro's counterweight kit for a big lens, I can't really recommend it.
-If you plan to use a 70-200mm or larger lens, you should probably opt for a different tracker.
+Having used the SkyTracker Pro's counterweight kit for a big lens, I can't recommend it.
+If you plan to use a 70-200mm or larger lens, you should opt for a different tracker.
 The SkyTracker Pro simply isn't designed to handle such big lenses, even with the counterweight.
-I was able to make it work, but I felt that it was pushing the system to the limit.
+The SkyGuider Pro is a much better choice for serious astrophotographers.